Depressor labii inferioris muscle

 Definition

-Conformation: It is lacking in carnivores, where the ventral bundle of the buccal part of the buccinator seems to hold in place.
-In equines, it is best individualized, it is a long fusiform muscle.
-Its caudal part merges with the molar part of the buccinator; Rostrally the depressor labii inferioris muscle continues with a tendon which plunges into the muscular tissue of the lower lip.
-In ruminants and pigs, it is less well isolatable but very clear.
+Conformation: The depressor labii inferioris is absent in carnivores, where the ventral bundle of the buccal part of the buccinator seems to take its place.
+In equines, it is well-defined as a long, fusiform muscle.
+The caudal part of the muscle merges with the molar part of the buccinator, while rostrally, it continues with a tendon that blends into the muscular tissue of the lower lip.
+In ruminants and pigs, the muscle is less well isolated but still quite distinct.
 It is very indistinct in rabbits.

-Vessels and nerves: The depressor labii inferioris muscle is supplied by the buccal, inferior labial and inferior alveolar arteries.
+Vessels and nerves: The depressor labii inferioris muscle is supplied by the buccal, inferior labial, and inferior alveolar arteries.
 It is innervated by the ventral buccal branch of the facial nerve.

 Variation: